 After learning about the mint plant, let’s explore the exotic tasting cilantro plan.

+Cilantro is next on our herbs to grow list.
 Cilantro is the leaf part of the coriander plant.
-It’s taste is very unique and only a little is sufficient to give a dish a very distinctive flavor.
+Its taste is very unique and only a little is sufficient to give a dish a very distinctive flavour.

 It tastes better fresh than dried and it is, therefore, a great herb to grow indoors so you can always pluck some fresh leaves when you need them.

 One thing to know is that the coriander plant doesn’t like to be transplanted.
-We would recommend to grow this plant from seeds as it is more fragile than other herbs.
+We would recommend growing this plant from seeds as it is more fragile than other herbs.
 It is also quite hungry for nutrients so please have a fertilizer ready.

 Important: Use organic fertilizer for herbs and plants you are planning to eat.